icwells/mutect2Parallel/README.md

 ### Manifest file
 The manifest file may be a space, comma, or tab seperated text file with one entry per line.
-Each entry should ahve the following format:
+Each entry should have the following format:

 	SampleID	path/to/normals	path/to/tumor/file1	path/to/tumor/file2